Using a formula visualization

 To make use of this ability, select a measure with multiple hierarchies.
 For example, this table lists products grouped by Color:

-While editing a dashboard displaying this metric set, choose Data Visualization in the toolbar and then Formula Visualization to open the formula bar.
+While editing a view such as a dashboard displaying this metric set, choose Data Visualization in the toolbar and then Formula Visualization to open the formula bar.

-After entering a function such as AVG or SUM and the input values, type a comma, then click a hierarchy value shown on your dashboard or type in the hierarchy as the second, alignment argument, before the closing parenthesis:
+After entering a function such as AVG or SUM and the input values, type a comma, then click a hierarchy value in a visualization or type in the hierarchy as the second, alignment argument, before the closing parenthesis:

 In our example, we are calculating the average list price for each color.
 Click apply to create the new formula metric set and visualization.